-Imagine that you would like to compute and print the inner product of two vectors, where the inner product of [a, b, c] and [d, e, f] is ad + be + cf. You are only allowed to compute section whose failure will be caught else case conversionX => handle conversionX case domainX(s) => handle domainX else => handle other exceptions
+Imagine that you would like to compute and print the inner product of two vectors, where the inner product of [a, b, c] and [d, e, f] is ad + be + cf. You are only allowed to compute the inner product of two vectors that have the same length; otherwise, the inner product is undefined.
+Figure 16.2 shows a function that prints the inner product of two vectors, or prints a message that the inner product is undefined.
+The exception handling code is at the end, and does not clutter the main logic.

+'''

+Try

+section whose failure will be caught

+else

+Choose matching exception

+case conversionX => handle conversionX

+case domainX(s) => handle domainX

+else => handle other exceptions

+%Choose

+%Try

-''' Try
+'''